wasmi-labs/wasmi/README.md

 ### Testing

-In order to test `wasmi` you need to initialize and update the Git submodules using:
+In order to test Wasmi you need to initialize and update the Git submodules using:

 ```console
 git submodule update --init --recursive